- The Book of Revelation and the events contained within it were fulfilled in the 3.5 years described in the synoptic gospels, Matthew, Mark and Luke.

 The Gospel of John – As it is on Earth

 The Gospel of Jesus Christ and the Revelation of Jesus Christ are one and the same.
-The Revelation of Jesus Christ is explaining the gravity of the events that took place and the Gospel of Jesus Christ is the ultimate apocalyptic time statement without ambiguity.
+They are both revelations of Jesus Christ, as are the synoptic gospels.

 Jesus proclaimed apocalypse NOW; not later.